 Over time, your giving may grow significantly, where you wish to leave a legacy of giving for your family or make a game-changing gift to one of your passionate causes.

 As the amounts of your gifts grow, cash often becomes an inefficient way to donate charitably.
 In some cases, it’s often smarter to give assets – financial or otherwise – directly to the organizations or your donor-advised fund.

-You can generally deduct the fair market value of appreciated long-term assets (like stocks, bonds and mutual funds) that you’ve donated directly to charity.
+You can generally deduct the fair market value of appreciated long-term capital assets (like stocks, bonds and mutual funds) that you’ve donated directly to charity.
 Long-term means you’ve held them for more than a year.